uma-email/poc/README3.md

 ### Concept

-The channel is defined by the client CRI (start) and RS CRI (end).
+The channel is defined by the client CRI (start) and RS CRI (target).

 ### Prerequisites

 * The client is registered at the AS as a Confidential Client.
 * The RS is registered at the AS as a Confidential RS.

-### Steps (token-binding variant)
+### Steps (basic variant)

-1. Client requests an RPT by presenting the claims token and the permission ticket using a shared secret to authenticate itself with the AS.
+1. The client requests an RPT by presenting the claims token and the permission ticket using a shared secret to authenticate itself with the AS.
-2. After an authorization assessment, it is positive, the AS generates the RPT.
+2. After an authorization assessment, it is positive, the AS generates the RPT with a nonce claim.
-3. The AS generates the abc from the permission ticket, client CRI, RS CRI using HMAC(K, HMAC(K, m)) chain function; abc=HMAC-SHA256(rs_cri, HMAC-SHA256(client_cri, ticket))
+3. The AS generates the Target Signature from the nonce claim, client CRI, RS CRI using HMAC(K, HMAC(K, m)) chain function; Target Signature = HMAC-SHA256(RS CRI, HMAC-SHA256(client CRI, nonce claim))
-4. The AS inserts the abc into the RPT as a PoP attribute.
+4. The AS inserts the Target Signature into the RPT as a target_signature claim.
+5. The AS signs the RPT.
-5. The AS returns the RPT to the client.
+6. The AS returns the RPT to the client.
-6. The client generates the xyz from the permission ticket and client CRI using HMAC(K, m) function; xyz=HMAC-SHA256(client_cri, ticket)
+7. The client generates the Signature from the nonce claim and client CRI using HMAC(K, m) function; Start Signature = HMAC-SHA256(client CRI, nonce claim)
-7. The client makes an 'RS API' call that includes the RPT and the generated xyz.
+8. The client makes an 'RS API' call that includes the RPT and the generated Signature.
-8. The RS generates the rs_abc from the xyz and RS CRI using HMAC(K, m) function; rs_abc=HMAC-SHA256(rs_cri, xyz)
+9. The RS generates the Target Signature from the Signature and RS CRI using HMAC(K, m) function; Target Signature = HMAC-SHA256(RS CRI, Signature)
-9. The RS extracts abc from the RPT PoP attribute and compares it with the rs_abc, it equals, the 'RS API' call is from the proper client.
+10. The RS compares the generated Target Signature with the the RPT target_signature claim, it equals, the 'RS API' start-target channel is verified.
-10. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.
+11. The RS validates the RPT signature, it is valid, the RS allow access the protected 'RS API' resource.

 ### Notes

-* Instead of using the permission ticket, the abc can be generated using some nonce token attribute.

-### Steps (token signature variant)

-1. Client requests an RPT by presenting the claims token and the permission ticket using a shared secret to authenticate itself with the AS.
-2. After an authorization assessment, it is positive, the AS generates the RPT.
-3. The AS generates the RPT signature from the encoded token header and payload, client CRI, RS CRI using HMAC(K, HMAC(K, m)) chain function; abc=HMAC-SHA256(rs_cri, HMAC-SHA256(client_cri, encoded token header and payload))
-4. The AS returns the RPT to the client.
-5. The client generates the xyz from the encoded token header and payload and client CRI using HMAC(K, m) function; xyz=HMAC-SHA256(client_cri, encoded token header and payload)
-6. The client makes an 'RS API' call that includes the RPT and the generated xyz.
-7. The RS generates the rs_abc from the xyz and RS CRI using HMAC(K, m) function; rs_abc=HMAC-SHA256(rs_cri, xyz)
-8. The RS compares the RPT signature with the rs_abc, it equals, the 'RS API' call is from the proper client, the RTP is valid (signed by the AS), the RS allow access the protected 'RS API' resource.

-### Notes
+* An endpoint (e.g. UserInfo) may be registered at the AS as a Confidential Endpoint.
 * Consider the client cookie variant.
-* Employ the AES-GCM chain instead of HMAC chain to support encrypted tokens.
+* ~~Employ the AES-GCM chain instead of HMAC chain to support encrypted tokens~~.